tari-project/rfcs/src/RFC-0122_Burning.md

 \tag{3}
 $$

-We make the following additions to the consensus rules that needs to be checked on block propagation.
+We make the following additions to the consensus rules that block propagation must be checked.

 When a node receives a block with the node:
-* MUST for each output that is marked as burned, flag that output as spent immediately upon inserting it as an unspent output.
+* MUST for each output marked as burned, flag that output as spent immediately upon inserting it as an unspent output.
-* MUST check that the Equation (1) holds.
+* MUST check that Equation (1) holds.
-* MUST check that the Equation (3) holds.
+* MUST check that Equation (3) holds.

 ### Chain balance equation changes